Covid-19 Emergency Heritage at Risk Response Fund

 - Expression of interest (EOI) survey stage closed on Sunday 28 June 2020

-- We'll contact all successful applicants by Monday 27 July
+- We'll contact successful applicants from end of July and throughout the autumn

-We expect a lot of interest in this scheme.
+We have had a lot of interest in this scheme.
 For the quickest answers to your questions please check the Quick Q&A section below.
 For further enquiries contact [email protected].

 Quick Q&A: applying for funding